Forex Trading in Denmark and Danish FSA Forex Brokers

 The Danish Financial Supervisory Authority and its regulation of the financial markets

-The Danish FSA was first created in 1988, following the merger of the Insurance Supervisory Authority and the Supervisory Authority for Banks and Savings Banks.
-It had more responsibilities added when it took over from the Supervisory Authority for Mortgage Credit Institutions in 1990.
+The Danish FSA was first created in 1988 following the merger of the Insurance Supervisory Authority and the Supervisory Authority for Banks and Savings Banks.
+It had more responsibilities added to its remit when it took over from the Supervisory Authority for Mortgage Credit Institutions in 1990.

-The Danish Financial Supervisory Authority has a number of different functions, aside from the regulating of Danish forex brokers.
-All financial service providers are in fact regulated by the FSA.
-But its other functions include the collection of financial statistics from stock exchanges, banks, clearing and registration organizations, money market brokers, insurance companies and brokers, securities brokers, and investment associations.
+The Danish Financial Supervisory Authority has a number of different functions, aside from the regulation of Danish Forex brokers.
+All financial service providers are in fact regulated by the FSA, but its other functions include the collection of financial statistics from stock exchanges, banks, clearing and registration organisations, money market brokers, insurance companies and brokers, securities brokers, and investment associations.

-As the country’s regulator the DFSA is involved with:
+As the country’s regulator the DFSA is involved with the following:

 - Strengthening the role of the market in its disciplinary aspect by making the markets more transparent

 All regulated Forex brokers in Denmark will make some kind of mention of their regulatory status on their website.
 However, you should also be aware that scam brokers often use false or misleading information in order to add credibility to their service.
 For this reason, it is wise to undertake your own research and check the validity of any claims you read.
-And it’s not too difficult because it is possible to find relevant information for all Danish FSA Forex brokers.
-For example:
+It’s not too difficult because it is possible to find relevant information for all Danish FSA Forex brokers, including the following: